Comparison of Dallas-Area Schools Offering Restaurant Management Programs

-- With a central campus location in the heart of downtown Dallas, El Centro College offers an Associate of Applied Sciences and a certificate program in food and hospitality services.
+- With a central campus location in the heart of downtown Dallas, El Centro College offers an Associate of Applied Sciences in food and hospitality management.

-- About 25 miles from downtown Dallas, in Fort Worth, Tarrant County College District has a certificate program in restaurant operations and an associate degree program in hotel and restaurant administration.
+- About 31 miles from downtown Dallas in Fort Worth, Tarrant County College District has a certificate program in restaurant operations and an associate degree program in hotel and restaurant administration.

 Find schools that offer these popular programs